InfinityG/id-io/README.md

   ```

 ### User Registration
 This endpoint is used to register a user.
+Besides a standard username and password, an EC (asymmetric) public key is also
+registered.
+Asymmetric (public/private) key pairs can be generated on a client with the use of the CryptocoinJS library
+'coinkey' (http://cryptocoinjs.com/modules/currency/coinkey/).
+It is up to the client application to securely store
+the private (secret) key on behalf of the user.

 - Uri: /users
 - Method: POST